-There are well over 400 entities broadly categorized as Special Districts.
-Specifically, the category includes 92 Soil and Water Districts, 79 Conservancy Districts, 68 Solid Waste Management Districts, 66 Regional Districts, 54 Fire Protection Districts, and over 70 districts of other various types, including, among others, Public Transportation Corporations, Port Authorities, Area Library Service Authorities, Airport Authorities, Flood Control Districts, Military Reuse Authorities, Regional Planning Commissions and Redevelopment Authorities.
-The special districts supervisor performs numerous functions and duties regarding these units of government.
-The supervisor has the responsibility to provide technical assistance for the audits of these utilities; communicate new accounting principles adopted by the various standard-setting bodies; and communicate any new legislation enacted by the Indiana General Assembly.
+There are various entities broadly categorized as Special Districts.
+The categories include Soil and Water Districts, Conservancy Districts, Solid Waste Management Districts, Regional Districts, Fire Protection Districts, Public Transportation Corporations, Port Authorities, Area Library Service Authorities, Airport Authorities, Flood Control Districts, Military Reuse Authorities, Regional Planning Commissions and Redevelopment Authorities.
+The special districts director performs numerous functions and duties regarding these units of government.
+The director has the responsibility to provide technical assistance for the audits of these utilities; communicate new accounting principles adopted by the various standard-setting bodies; and communicate any new legislation enacted by the Indiana General Assembly.

 Special Districts Manual

 An Accounting for Uniform Compliance Guidelines Manual for Special Districts is updated and revised periodically.
 The manual and revisions are available to all special districts officials.
 The manual is also available to each field examiner for assistance in auditing special districts.
 The manual contains accounting requirements, forms, and uniform compliance guidelines.

 Telephone Calls, E-mail, and Correspondence